miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed Venus' reaction for persuading Boris and Asylum email issues.
 Restored newscaster and Cal lines and fixed minor dialogue errors.
 Repaired Imalia's quest failure message and new Vandal alternative.
-Fixed possible random crashes on exiting Grout's mansion and Dane.
+Fixed possible random crashes on exiting Grout's Mansion and Dane.
 Corrected hostess not getting elevator and phoning without a phone.
 Added inspection to text at Society and a few more missing sounds.